justayo1337/practice-projects/README.md

 # python-projects
-Just a bunch I'm working on for fun
+Just a bunch of projects I'm working on to improve